nipy/mindboggle/README.rst

 Mindboggle can be run as a single command, and can be installed as a cross-platform virtual machine for convenience and reproducibility of results.
-Behind the scenes, open source Python 3 and C++ code run within a modular Nipype pipeline framework on Linux (tested on Ubuntu 14.04).
+Behind the scenes, open source Python 3 and C++ code run within a modular Nipype pipeline framework on Linux (tested with Python 3.5.1 on Ubuntu 14.04).

 ..
     1. Installing Mindboggle